crimsoncore/thev/src/edr.md

 Cyphercon 6
 windows SKD Libraries - signed by MS (EDR's track default DLL's and their execution paths) use procmon to see DLL's not found

+Evading AV (signatures), by downloading the shellcode remotely, instead of embedded it might trigger behavioural detections (unsigned process, making a network connection).
+So maybe we can embed the encrypted shellcode in an .ico file, in a resource file.